High Reps vs. Low Reps: Which Rep Scheme is Best in 2024?

 Cardio and Muscular Endurance: Necessity or Adjunct for Building Muscle Mass?

-Cardiovascular exercise, especially high-intensity interval training (HIIT) and moderate-intensity steady-state (MISS) varieties, provide many synergistic benefits with concurrent resistance training.
-More simply, doing some cardio can enhance muscle growth and muscular endurance [6].
-(The science behind that synergy is quite complex — you can read more on it here.)
+Cardiovascular exercise, especially high-intensity interval training (HIIT) and moderate-intensity steady-state (MISS) cardio, provides synergistic and complementary benefits with concurrent resistance training.
+More simply, doing some cardio can enhance muscle growth and muscular endurance [8].
+(The science behind that synergy is quite complex — you can read more about it here.)

-Therefore, it’s prudent for trainees to incorporate both resistance training and cardiovascular exercise in their workout routine.
-For most gym-goers, doing three or four 20- to 30-minute cardio sessions per week will not interfere with muscle growth; if anything, it will facilitate it.
+Despite the commonly held notion that performing cardio will lead to weight loss, it behooves trainees to incorporate both resistance training and cardiovascular exercise into their workout routine.
+For most gym-goers, three or four 20- to 30-minute cardio sessions per week will not interfere with muscle growth; in fact, they will facilitate it.

 Of course, focusing on cardio is not sensible when your goal is to build mountains of muscle and improve your one-rep max.
 A weight-training program that utilizes a mix of low-, moderate-, and high-rep ranges is unequivocally the best way to promote muscle growth.
 Remember, the main training variable that predicts muscle hypertrophy is volume.
 Training frequency also plays an important role [9].

-The good news is that you don't need to relegate yourself to lifting in just one specific rep range every single workout.
-You can, and should, switch up rep ranges and the amount of weight you lift periodically.
+The good news is that you don't need to limit yourself to lifting in one specific rep range every workout.
+You can and should periodically switch up rep ranges and the amount of weight you lift.

 New Arrivals